codedevotional/articles/naming.md

 At this point, it might be tempting reach for an overtly literal function name, like `split_and_join` above.
 Indeed, the code splits and joins a name.
 It's quick and easy to conceive of; it's convenient.

-[Update diagram and update this prose.
-The lowest rung will be the system of processes.
-Draw a dashed line or something after the first rung indicating the linguistic threshold.]

 The name `split_and_join` mirrors the function's internals.
 Refer back to the Abstraction Ladder diagram above.
 Linguistically, Molly seems like concrete entity, but internally she's a collection of subprocesses.
 It would be technically correct, but awfully strange, to have named Molly after her internal subprocesses, perhaps something like `organs_and_bones_and_waggy_tail`.

 Names should establish an identity that's relatively unique.
-It's conceivable that other dogs in the world will be named Molly, but it's unlikely that many other dogs in the dog park will share her name.
+It's conceivable that other dogs in the world will be named Molly, but it's unlikely that many other dogs in the park will share her name.
 In `PersonPresenter`, you will need to present other data related to a person, like their address or phone number.
 It's also conceivable that you might split and join other bits of this externally-supplied data.
 When that day comes, you will be forced into renaming decisions.
 One ill-advised option would be to use `split_and_join` as a prefix for different kinds of data:

 ```elixir
 defmodule PersonPresenter do